yourpurebredpuppy logo

 Though peaceful and gentle with everyone (humans and other pets), this breed forms a strong bond with his family and can be conservative with strangers.
 Socialization is important to build a confident, outgoing temperament, as there is a potential for excessive caution/timidity.

-Though he does have a mild stubborn streak, the Coton de Tulear is normally a "soft" dog and responds well to non-forceful training.
+Though he does have a mild stubborn streak, the Coton de Tulear is normally a "soft" dog and responds well to training.
 He prefers learning tricks to formal obedience and is especially bright-eyed when occasional food treats are offered as rewards.
 Harshness only makes him wilt.

 The most problematic training issue is housebreaking – Cotons tend to be slow to housetrain.
 Barking needs to be curtailed, as well.